bc3LC/medusa/paper/paper.md

 # Calculate distributional impacts
 calc_di( year,                     # Base year for the simulation
-         elevate = F,              # Elevation of raw data (set to FALSE) shocks = file_name,       # Name of the uploaded file with shocks var_impact = "DECILE",    # Socioeconomic variable to be used ...)                      # Additional arguments to be passed
+         elevate = F,              # Elevation of raw data (set to FALSE) shocks = exampledf,       # Name of the uploaded file with shocks var_impact = "DECILE",    # Socioeconomic variable to be used ...)                      # Additional arguments to be passed
 ```